wealdtech/ethdo/docs/usage.md

 #### `info`

-`ethdo block info` obtains information about a block in Ethereum 2.
+`ethdo block info` obtains information about a block in the Ethereum consensus chain.
 Options include:
   - `blockid`: the ID (slot, root, 'head') of the block to obtain

 ```sh